-- HE-B.21 The City shall cooperate with the military and the private sector to identify opportunities for additional military family housing throughout the City such that the occupants may have the opportunity to become an integral part of those communities. - HE-B.22 The City shall cooperate with the military through the Community Plan update process to ensure that potential future military housing sites are readily accessible to public services and facilities.
+- HE-B.21 Cooperate with the military and the private sector to identify opportunities for additional military family housing throughout the City such that the occupants may have the opportunity to become an integral part of those communities. - HE-B.22 Cooperate with the military through the Community Plan update process to ensure that potential future military housing sites are readily accessible to public services and facilities.